-Kos Town is located on the northern side of the island and its history dates from the ancient times.
+Kos Town is located on the northern side of the island and its history dates from ancient times.
 Walk along the paved paths, see the Ottoman mosques and Hippocrates Plane Tree in the square, where Hippocrates was supposed to teach medicine under its shadow.
-Have a morning coffee at the port and then visit the Castle of Neratzia, whose walls are built along the marinas.
+Have a morning coffee at the port and then visit the Castle of Neratzia, whose walls are built along with the marinas.
 Then head off to the Ancient Town of Kos, where you will see the Ancient Agora, the Casa Romana, a stadium, a Roman Odeon and remains of temples.

-In the afternoon, after you have finished with sightseeing, go to Tigaki beach for swimming and watersports.
+In the afternoon, after you have finished sightseeing, go to Tigaki beach for swimming and watersports.
 This is a long, sandy and organized beach about 10 km west of Kos Town and provides a great environment for relaxing.

 View on map: First day in Kos